 Assembly Structural Analysis Overview

 Every product is made of several parts or bodies.
-Defining how these parts connect to each other is crucial for an accurate structural simulation during the product development process.
+Defining how these parts interact and connect to each other is crucial for an accurate structural simulation during the product development process.

 - Bonded contact conditions to simulate entities as if they were welded